spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-infrastructure-profile.md

 9. Click on **Finish Configuration** to create the cluster profile.

 You now have an infrastructure cluster profile.
 You can reuse the profile and apply it to several clusters.
-You can also update the profile and decide which clusters to apply the new version to.
-Refer to the [Update Cluster Profile](/profiles/cluster-profiles/update-cluster-profile) guide for more information about update operations.
+Refer to the [Update Cluster Profile](update-cluster-profile.md) guide for more information about update operations.

 ## Validate